jumphone/www/student/README.md

-This webpage is used to verify that the following students were recommended to the laboratory for practice-integrated study (bioinformatics) by Prof. ZHANG Feng at BiUH.
+This webpage is used to verify that the following students were recommended to different places for <b> practice-integrated study (bioinformatics) </b> by Prof. ZHANG Feng at BiUH.

 For more information or relevant letters of recommendation for the students, please send an email to <b>feng.zhang@hainan-biuh.edu.cn</b> and copy (cc) <b>dt@hainan-biuh.edu.cn</b>